egilsoncabral/neighborhood-map/README.md

-# Natal City Places Map - Nanodegree Udacity
+# Natal City Places Map

-This project, is part of the training Nanodegree of Udacity.
 The goal of the project was to use React, the Google Maps API, plus data from a third-party API, to create a web application which you will show a list with the main cities in Natal-RN according to the selected category.
 Among the available categories it is possible to choose among "restaurant, mall, pubs, among others.
 It is still possible to filter by a specific place according to its category.

 ## Build/Usage